Rahul-Rav/School_District_Analysis/README.md

 * How the school summary is affected:

-* How replacing the ninth graders' math and reading scores affect Thomas High School's performance relative to other schools:
+* How replacing the ninth graders' scores affect Thomas High School's performance relative to other schools:

-### Affect of replacing the ninth-grade scores on
+### Affect of replacing the ninth-grade scores on...:

+* Math and reading scores by grade
+Thomas High School's 9th graders' original math and reading scores have been replaced with "NaN"

+* Scores by school spending
+Replacing the ninth-grade scores did not affect Scores by School Spending

+* Scores by school size
+Replacing the ninth-grade scores did not affect Scores by School Size

+* Scores by school type
+Replacing the ninth-grade scores did not affect Scores by School Type

 ## Summary